Yiling-J/cacheme/README.md

 ## Why Cacheme

 For complicated page or API, you may need to fetch data from a variety of sources such as MySQL databases, HDFS installations, some machine learning engines or your backend services.
+And each of them may have very different context and lifecycle.
 This heterogeneity requires a flexible caching strategy able to store data from disparate sources.
-And cacheme or memoize can help you.
+Cacheme, as a memoized/cache decorator, can help engineers overcome these complicated cache challenges.

 ## Getting started